You can be prosecuted or receive a fixed penalty notice for environmental crimes which reduce the quality of life and enjoyment of the environment.

 If you work for someone else and you carry waste for them, they must have the carrier’s license.
 If you don’t have a license and you carry rubbish/waste, it is likely you will be prosecuted and could even lose your vehicle depending on what you are carrying.

-If you believe a vehicle has been abandoned on private land, report it to us.
+If you believe a vehicle has been abandoned and it's something we can investigate, you can report it to us.